o-biotech/public-web-docs/docs/drafts/esp32-tmp117-fridge-monitor.md

 ## Configuring IoT Ensemble

 Before we can tell your device where to send data, we first need somewhere to send the data.
-There are a number of different ways this can be accomplished, with IoT Ensemble the focus is helping you leverage best practice cloud IoT technology.
-Here we'll be using the Azure IoT Hub to connect devices to a shared data flow, and then make it avaiable downstream for use in other applications.
+There are multiple ways this can be accomplished, with IoT Ensemble the focus is helping you leverage best practice cloud IoT technology.
+Here we'll be using the Azure IoT Hub to connect devices to a shared data flow, and then make it available downstream for use in other applications.

 Follow the following steps to create a new device in IoT Ensemble.
 For more details on the full IoT Ensemble experience, check out our [full documentation](../getting-started/connecting-first-device).